FAForever/website/README.md

 Any pull requests made to the website will be verified via the Website Test Server before being merged into the website.

 As well as any Pull Requests made please make sure you detail in the comments on files/changes.

+## Other Ways to Contribute

+We have a [POEditor](https://poeditor.com/join/project/vZ9QmP0fmb) set up to help in translating the terms in to the native language. you can click that link a support the development by taking the time to work through the terms that get added to the site.
+Were not limited by how many languages we can support as long as someone wanted to put in the effort in doing the translation support.

+As of March 2022 the main 4 Languages that are set up on POEditor are:
+- English
+- Russian
+- French
+- German